clumsyspeedboat/Graph-database-Analytics-Neo4j/Metaprotein Dataset/Readme.md

 # Dataset : Metaprotein

-You will find three files in this folder.
+You will find five files in this folder.
 A short descrption of the dataset and how to use it is written below:

-## protein.csv
+## proteinlist.csv
-This csv file contain proteins.
-It contains 14 coulmns and 299 rows.
+This csv file contain 1999 proteins with their names, ids, metaproteins, taxids and accessions

-## peptide.csv
+## peptidelist.csv
-This csv file contain peptides.
-It contains 14 coulmns and 299 rows.
+This csv file contain 666 peptides with their ids and types.

-## relationships.csv
+## relationshiplist.csv
-This csv file contain relatioinships between proteins and peptides.
-It contains 14 coulmns and 299 rows.
+This csv file contain 1189 relatioinships between proteins and peptides based on their ids.
 You will find following types of relationships in this file
  * Shared peptides
  * Peptides set

 ## load_data_metaprotein.cypher
 This file contains the cypher queries to upload the csv file into Neo4j and create nodes, relationships and properties.

+## metaprotein_queries
+This file contains 35 cypher queries and procedures that we performed on this dataset for benchmarking purposes.

 ### Steps
 * Create a database in Neo4j